 Lifting columns can have 2 or more valid positions.
-2-position lifting columns are typically built with end-switches (up/down positions) while other models - such as the Ewellix LiftKit - have continuous positioning with position feedback.
+2-position lifting columns are typically built with end-switches (up/down positions) while other models have continuous positioning with position feedback.
 When continuous positioning is available, Pally will choose intermediate positions that correspond to multiples of layer heights.
-Otherwise, the lifting column will be elevated when the pallet height reaches the stroke of the column, see figure 12.
+Otherwise, the lifting column will be elevated when the pallet height reaches the stroke of the column, see figure 17.

-Figure 12: Lifting columns can extend the robot reach in the Z-axis
+Figure 17: Lifting columns can extend the robot reach in the Z-axis